johancoppens/simple-chat/README.md

 * [PostgreSQL](https://www.postgresql.org/)
 * [Knex.js](https://knexjs.org/)

 This project is built up in several steps.
 Each step has its own documentation that you can find in the [docs](https://github.com/johancoppens/simple-chat/tree/master/doc) folder.
-To follow along, a git label has been created for each step.
+To follow along, a git tag has been created for each step.
 To set the state of your local repo to the according step, you can use:

 ```bash
 $ git checkout step<xx>